CompanyDotCom/micro-application-core/README.md

 # micro-application-core

-Company Micro Application Core library
+Company MicroApp Core library
-This GIT repo is only for comsumption and edit for members belonging to company.com Use the Company Micro Application Generator repo instead for actual usage.
+This GIT repo is only for comsumption and edit for members belonging to company.com Use the Company MicroApp Generator repo instead for actual usage.

 For company.com developers:
 Do 'npm install' and then 'npm run build' to create the distribution file